Agentic Code Development: How Oktiv Labs Ships Faster Without Scaling Headcount

 The Problem With Traditional Development Velocity

-The standard answer is better process — standups, sprint planning, retrospectives.
-But process doesn't change the fundamental constraint: humans can only move so fast, and the cost of every additional human is compounding.
+Better process helps at the margins — standups, sprint planning, retrospectives.
+But process doesn't change the fundamental constraint: humans can only move so fast, and the coordination cost of every additional hire compounds.

 Agentic code development changes that constraint entirely.